framer/framer-x-for-teams-docs/content/Avatar.md

  *
  * Change the height and width to match your different component size */
-Component.defaultProps = {
+Avatar.defaultProps = {
   height: 200,
-  width: 200,
+  width: 200
-  kind: "primary"
 };

 /**
- * Adding propertyControls to control the component kind */ addPropertyControls(Component, {
+ * Adding propertyControls here
-  kind: {
-    type: ControlType.Enum,
-    options: ["primary", "secondary", "destructive"],
-    optionTitles: ["Primary", "Secondary", "Destructive"] }
-});
+ */
+addPropertyControls(Avatar, {});
 ```

 ### Tips

-Framer has a nice API to help add things like animations, state, and variants.
+Framer has a nice [API](https://www.framer.com/api/) to help add things like animations, state, and variants.
 Here are some tips that might help when creating your component:

-- something
+- Avatars normally have images.
+Using [`ControlType.File`](https://www.framer.com/api/property-controls/#file) might be a good idea to change the image in and out!